Rob Donn: Biography

 When Robb Donn's patron, Ian Mac Eachainn, died in 1757, Rob Donn praised the Tacksman in poetry, in a way normally reserved for members of the Scottish nobility.
 However, Rob Donn made an extremely, "uncharacteristic choice", for the writer of an elegy or work of praise poetry in Scottish Gaelic literature.
 Rob Donn underlined his praise of Iain Mac Eachainn, "by referring to the shortcomings of others... of his class.
-Here is a tacksman who is not simply concerned go gather wealth, but who is ready to share it with the needy.
-Robb Donn turns his elegy into asocial document, in what is a highly refreshing way at this period."
+Here is a tacksman who is not simply concerned to gather wealth, but who is ready to share it with the needy.
+Robb Donn turns his elegy into a social document, in what is a highly refreshing way at this period."

 In 1759, Rob Donn enlisted in the Sutherland Fencibles during the Seven Years' War.
 After being demobilized following the end of hostilities in 1763, Rob Donn entered the service of Donald Mackay, 4th Lord Reay as a cattleman.
 Rob Donn, however, considered threshing the corn to feed the cattle he tended as beneath his dignity and employed a substitute to do the threshing in his place.
 This did not find favor with the estate Factor and Rob Donn was accordingly dismissed.

-After his dismissal, Rob Donn resided at Auchmore and Saingo until 1770, when Colonel Hugh Mackay, the son of former employer, became estate factor to Lord Reay and brought Rob Donn back into the Chief's employment.
+After his dismissal, Rob Donn resided at Auchmore and Sango until 1770, when Colonel Hugh Mackay, the son of his former employer, became estate factor to Lord Reay and brought Rob Donn back into the Chief's employment.
 Robb Donn remained on the Chief's estate until his death in 1778.

 Both Lord Reay and the Rev. Murdo MacDonald were great influences on Rob Donn, and were celebrated in his poetry.